Resource Navigation

 - Slitters

-Guards designed and installed by the machine producer are always preferred because they fit to the exact design and function of the machine.
-User-built guards are sometimes necessary but can have some advantages.
-Often, with older machinery, user-built guards are the only practical solution.
-They might be the only choice for mechanical power transmission apparatuses in older plants.
-User-built guards can be designed and built to fit unique and changing situations and can be installed to eliminate specific hazards presenting issues.
-Also, when workers are aware of the design and how the guard is installed machine guards, they gain a better knowledge of those guards and how they work.
-There are some disadvantages.
-User-built guards might not conform well to the machine, might not be effective and might be poorly designed or built.
-Always consult the manufacturer, even when building a machine guard yourself to assure that you aren't overlooking any potential hazard, or creating a new one.
+User-built guards are the only practical solution with older machinery, due to the mechanical power transmission apparatuses in older plants.
+User-built guards can be designed and built to fit unique and changing situations and can be installed to eliminate specific hazards that present issues.
+When workers are aware of the design and how the machine guard is, they gain a better knowledge of those guards and how they work.

-- Fixed guards- permanent parts of a machine, these guards are preferable because they're simple and permanent.
+- Fixed guards - Permanent parts of a machine, these guards are preferable because they're simple and permanent.

-- Interlocking Barrier Guards- Automatically shuts off or disengages a machine through a tripping mechanism or power when the guard is opened or removed.
+- Interlocking Barrier Guards - Automatically shuts off or disengages a machine through a tripping mechanism or power when the guard is opened or removed.

-- Adjustable guards- Useful because they accommodate various sizes of stock.
+- Adjustable guards - Useful because they accommodate various sizes of stock.

-- Self-adjusting guards- Allows the opening of the barrier to be determined by the stock.
+- Self-adjusting guards - Allows the opening of the barrier to be determined by the stock.
 As the operator moves the stock into the danger area, the guard is pushed away, allowing entrance

 Here is a table for quick reference when deciding what type of guard to use at your facility: